2686 Oak Hill Rd. Bath, Ohio 44210 – for GPS use Peninsula, Ohio 44264

 Hale Farm & Village summer signature events have been cancelled through Labor Day weekend.
 This includes, Music in the Valley, Hale Farm Car Meet, Civil War Reenactment and Made In Ohio Art & Craft Festival.
 For more event information Click Here.

 A limited number of reservation-only timed tickets are available for WRHS Members and General Public HERE.
 In this first phase of reopening, a maximum number of 50 visitors per half hour will be admitted.
-ALL guests above the age of 2 will require presale tickets including members, active military and guest pass holders.
+Presale tickets are recommended for ALL guests above the age of 2 including members, active military and guest pass holders .

 The first hour of each day (10:00 am to 11:00 am) is reserved for at-risk visitors.